This series of articles holds the keys to helping you to understand, why at times you:

 For example, some of the archetypes that seem to dominate in my life are: Storyteller, Writer (funny that!), Teacher, Pirate.

 Victim: This part of you lays blame, justifies, makes excuses and generally doesn't accept responsibility for your life circumstances.
-Learn how to take control, no matter what's happening around you.
+Understanding Victim energy help you to take control, no matter what's happening around you.
 Go to Victim Archetype article

 Saboteur: Why when things are going so well, do you do something dumb that causes everything to implode?
 Discover how high your self-esteem is, in your career, your relationships, your success Go to the Saboteur Archetype Article

 Child: "That's not fair!"
-If you catch yourself figuratively or literally stamping your foot and putting your hands on your hips, you are being hit by the Child.
+If you catch yourself figuratively or literally stamping your foot and putting your hands on your hips, you are being hit by Child energy.
 Discover how to stop the child from taking over inappropriately.
 Go To Child Archetype Article

 Prostitute: Staying in a job you hate for the $$?
 Well, learn how well the Prostitute is running your life Go to the Prostitute Archetype Article